geudde/attic-chest/pages/13.reference/01.porden/docs.md

 154. THE ESCAPE. book hi.

-" So bards have sung; — and where shall eyes be found, " That like Maria's, or Miranda's, wound ?
+" So bards have sung; — and where shall eyes be found, " That like Maria's, or Miranda's, wound?
 " E'en mine, tho' dim, shall flash with virtuous ire, 690 " And beam in your defence their keenest fire."